canonical/microceph/docs/how-to/perform-site-failover.rst

 In case of a disaster, all replicated RBD pools can be failed over to a non-primary remote.

 An operator can perform promotion on a non-primary cluster, this will in turn promote all replicated rbd images in all rbd pools and make them primary.
-This enables them to be consumed by vms and other workloads.
+This enables them to be consumed by VMs and other workloads.

 Prerequisites
 --------------